Lastrellik/Calico-Home-Security/docs/development/logging.md

 * [350 - 399] - Reserved for Laser messages to be logged.
 * [400 - 449] - Reserved for LED messages to be logged.
 * [450 - 499] - Reserved for Photoresistor messages to be logged.
-* [700 - 999] - Currently reserved for David Tille.
+* [700 - 999] - Currently reserved for TURRET Commands.

 **Notes:**
 * In general, you should never send a message of Type `0`.
 That really just wouldn't make any sense...
 * `Log Level` is only relevant when a `Log` Type message is sent.
 In all other cases a `0 - N/A` should be passed.